The Vast Differences Between Telemental Health Ethics and Face to Face.

 There are few healthcare and healing professions where the sanctity of privacy is the cornerstone of the treatment.
 Maybe psychotherapy is the only one.
 Most lay people or clients believe confidentiality means you won’t talk about them or their sessions to anyone without their permission.
 Counselors, social workers and psychologists know that is only a small portion of ensuring confidentiality and safety.

 We can’t expect clients to understand the full scope of confidentiality.
 It requires years of ethics training and continuing education.
 We also make mistakes.
 And hopefully we learn from them.

-Even if we fully explained to clients the nuance of ensuring confidentiality, may would not understand it.
+Even if we fully explained to clients the nuance of ensuring confidentiality.
 It’s not that clients lack the ability to understand it, they simply lack the experience required to grasp it.
 Or they just don’t consider it.–because that is not their responsibility.
 It is yours.